tevang/4D-CHAINS/README.md

 Brief Description
 =================

-4D-CHAINS is a software for fully automated protein backbone N-H and sidechain aliphatic C & H chemical shift assignment from 3 NMR spectra: a 2D {N-H}-HSQC, a 4D TOCSY and a 4D NOESY.
+4D-CHAINS is a software for fully automated protein backbone N-H and sidechain aliphatic C & H chemical shift assignment from 2 NMR spectra: a 4D TOCSY and a 4D NOESY.